scottishgovernment/resources.mygov.scot/_additional/digital-first.md

 ## Purpose

-This document describes the minimum standard required when delivering a citizen-facing, online service, that will be provided via [mygov.scot](http://www.mygov.scot/).
+This document describes the minimum standard required when delivering a digital public service.
 The document is based upon GDS' "Digital by Default" standard.

 ## Contents